cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 now, let's just use the default layout.

-CakePHP's template files are stored in **src/Template** inside a folder named after the controller they correspond to (we'll have to create a folder named 'Articles' in this case).
+CakePHP's template files are stored in **src/Template** inside a folder named after the controller they correspond to.
+So we'll have to create a folder named 'Articles' in this case.
 Add the following code to your
 application:

 .. code-block:: php